ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Methods

 \subsubsection{Iterative Generation-Verification Loop}

-As illustrated in Figure~\ref{fig: framwork}, each iteration in ReVeal consists of two stages: generation and verification.
-In the generation stage, the LLM produces a candidate code solution.
-In the verification stage, it constructs test cases and invokes external tools (i.e., Python interpreters) to execute the code and verify its correctness.
-The resulting tool feedback is then appended to the previous rollouts and incorporated into the prompt for the next turn.
-This process repeats until the generated code passes verification or a maximum number of turns is reached.
+ReVeal organizes long-horizon reasoning into an interleaved \emph{generation-verification} loop with tool execution feedback, where verification itself is explicitly optimized to provide reliable signals for multi-turn refinement.
+As illustrated in Figure~\ref{fig:framwork}, we use a single policy for both generation and verification to reduce system complexity and cost while enabling cross-capability transfer, allowing solutions and their verification strategies to co-evolve under a shared training scheme.
+In the code generation setting, \emph{generation} produces candidate code, whereas \emph{verification} synthesizes and executes tests to assess correctness.
+Fine-grained feedback from tool execution (e.g., Python interpreter) is appended to the rollout and conditions the next turn.
+The loop continues until a valid solution is found or a turn budget \(K\) is reached, enabling progressive refinement without external critics or predefined test cases.

-Table~\ref{case_study} presents an example of a multi-turn rollout.
-Instead of relying on the commonly used <think>-<answer> prompting~\citep{guo2025deepseek}, ReVeal adopts a more structured prompting format that explicitly decouples generation, verification, and tool feedback into an iterative loop using distinct tags.
-As shown in the example, the model first reasons about the problem under <generation-think> and produces a candidate solution within <generation-answer>.
-It then initiates the verification phase, constructing a plan under <verification-think> by analyzing potential failure modes, edge conditions, and the intended behavior of the code.
-These test cases, either derived from the problem description or newly synthesized to expose likely errors, are specified under <verification-answer> for direct execution.
-The <tool-feedback> section captures execution results, including runtime errors, invalid test cases, as well as the expected output, actual output, and pass/fail judgment for each valid test case.
-This structured feedback provides fine-grained supervision and guidance for the next generation-verification cycle.
-Based on this feedback, the model identifies failed cases, diagnoses underlying errors, and revises both code solutions and verification plans accordingly.
-This process continues over multiple turns, allowing the model to progressively refine its outputs through next rounds of generation and verification - enabling self-improvement without requiring external critic models or predefined test cases.
-The prompt and feedback template are listed in Table~\ref{Prompt_Table} and Table~\ref{feedback_mapping}.
+Table~\ref{case_study} in Appendix~\ref{detailssec} illustrates a multi-turn rollout under ReVeal’s structured prompting, which decouples generation, verification, and tool feedback into distinct segments.
+At each turn, the policy first reasons thoroughly and explores diverse reasoning patterns freely, then emits structured outputs: executable code in \texttt{<generation-answer>} and executable tests in \texttt{<verification-answer>}.
+As shown in the case study, after producing candidate code the model begins verification: it hypothesizes potential failure modes and edge conditions to propose diverse test cases.
+The \texttt{<tool-feedback>} section then records execution results, including runtime errors, invalid test cases, as well as the expected output, actual output, and pass/fail judgment for each valid test case.
+Based on this feedback, the model interprets traces and error messages, diagnoses underlying causes, and adjusts both its candidate code and its verification plan in the next turn.
+Full prompting and feedback templates are provided in Appendix~\ref{detailssec} Tables~\ref{Prompt_Table} and \ref{feedback_mapping}.